Ninad-Bhangui/rust-fuse-s3/README.md

 Currently stuck with:

 Fuse trait I'm implementing does not expect an async function but I need an async function to work with s3.

+Also need to pass s3 bucket name as argument